rstudio/shiny/_includes/tutorial/shiny-text.md

 })
 </code></pre>

+We're introduced more use of reactive functions but haven't really explained how they work yet.
 The next example will start with this one as a baseline and expand significantly on how reactive functions work in Shiny.